mojontwins/MK1_NES/examples/12_espitene/README.md

     }
 ```

 In `level_world` 3, in the whole act 2 or in screens >= 10 in acts 0 and 1, `underwater` is on.
-Also the timer, which we will use as an oxygen indicator.
-Also, the palette is changed if we are under water.
+In such cases, the timer, which we will use as an oxygen indicator, is on too.
+Besisdes, the palette is changed if we are under water.

 Speaking of the timer, this is the configuration in `config.h`: